Ayhlr/event-manager/README.md

 http://localhost:3000

 ---
 ## Environment Variables

-Create a `.env` file inside the backend folder and add:
+Create a .env file inside the backend folder and add:

 MONGO_URI=your_mongodb_atlas_connection_string
 PORT=5001
 JWT_SECRET=your_secret_key

 Note:
-The `.env` file is not uploaded to GitHub for security reasons.
+The .env file is not uploaded to GitHub for security reasons.
+The actual MONGO_URI is provided privately for grading/testing purposes.

+Database

-The project uses MongoDB Atlas as the cloud database.
+This project uses MongoDB Atlas as a cloud database.
-For security reasons, the real MONGO_URI is not included in GitHub.
-The database can be connected by creating a .env file inside the backend folder and adding the MongoDB Atlas connection string.
----

-## Database

-This project uses **MongoDB Atlas (cloud database).**

-The database is hosted online using MongoDB Atlas, so no local database export is required.
+The database is hosted online, so no local database export is required.

+MongoDB Atlas Network Access has been configured to allow global access using:
+0.0.0.0/0

+This allows the application to connect from any machine during testing.

-The connection is done using the `MONGO_URI` stored inside the `.env` file.
+The database connection is handled through the MONGO_URI stored in the .env file.

 ---